ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-71.md

 #### Client Credential Grant Type

-OAuth 2.1 client credential grant flow of the IUA Get Access Token transaction:
+This section specifies the OAuth 2.1 client credential grant flow of the IUA Get Access Token transaction, which shall be used by clinical archive systems to retrieve an Access Token.

 <div>{% include IUA_ActorDiagram_ITI-71-cc.svg %}</div>
+<figcaption ID="10">Sequence diagram of the transaction.</figcaption>

 <table class="table table-bordered">